Sevastopol International Airport: Russian military control

-On 15 May 2024, Ukraine launched a missile strike against the airbase reportedly destroying two MiG-31 fighter jets on the ground, wounding 11 soldiers and igniting a fire at a fuel and lubricant depot serving the airbase.
+On 15 May 2024, Ukraine launched a missile strike against the airbase, reportedly destroying two MiG-31 fighter jets on the ground, wounding 11 soldiers, and igniting a fire at a fuel and lubricant depot serving the airbase.

+On 18 December 2025 Ukraine claimed it had struck the airport the previous night and released video stills appearing to show that it had destroyed a MiG-31, a Pantsir-S2 air defence system, Nebo-SVU radar system and a radar associated with the s-400 air defence system.
+Video from local residents was consistent with some kind of attack taking place.

 Airlines and destinations

 As of 2015, there were no scheduled flights to or from the airport.